ad2ien/caps-lock-auto-switch/README.md

 ## Test

 Only tried on Pop!_OS 22.04 LTS.
-Sould work on any Debian based distri with X11.
+Should work on any Debian based distri with X11.

 ## TODO